x00tex/hackTheBox/Boxes/linux/Retired/spider/README.md

 ## SSTI

-After login, get extra option "User information" which show user information and intresting thing is that these input fields are readonly
+After login, get extra option "User information" which show user information and interesting thing is that these input fields are readonly

 ![](screenshots/readonly-input.png)